efeelize/eng/kaiyan/work/new_job/resigning.md

 ***No work-life balance at all.
 Plus, I felt like I never received any recognition for my hard work.***

 ***That will make you feel unappreciated and unfulfilled for sure.
 So, how did you resign?
-You didn’t make a scene, I hope.***
+You didn’t make a scene, I hope.[但愿你没有大吵大闹]***

 ***Oh no, I was super professional about it.
 I just politely told the boss I had something to talk about -- at her convenience, of course.***